WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 Your board is now ready to have a Meadow application deployed to it!

 ## Linux (Debian, Ubuntu)

+[//]: # (Whenever editing these OS sections, make sure any common instructions are edited in the other OS sections as well to keep them in sync with each other.)

 Please note: Linux may require `sudo` to access USB devices.

 ### Install .NET SDK